grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 5. Use isopropyl alcohol (70% IPA) and cleaning swabs to clean any adhesive remaining on the bracket.

-6. With a 5IP Torx Plus Screwdriver, remove the 3 5IP screws holding
-    down the USB-C bracket and remove the bracket. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+6. With a 5IP Torx Plus Screwdriver, remove the three 5IP screws holding down the USB-C bracket and remove the bracket. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image57.jpeg" alt-text="A hand holding a screwdriver.":::